 This chapter presents the new features that are in the released Bacula version 5.0.1.
-This version mainly fixes a number of bugs found in version 5.0.0 during the onging development process.
+This version mainly fixes a number of bugs found in version 5.0.0 during the ongoing development process.

-3.1 Truncate Volume after Purge
+2.5.1 Truncate Volume after Purge